tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@konnster99/index.md

 ## something interesting about you?

-Well I like to watch movies and vibe with the punjabi music.
+Well I like to watch movies and vibe with punjabi/bollywood music.

 ### help I need?